PhyoLinMg/ReadyMadeTemplateForAndroid/README.md

 - Network Call Retrofit 2.6.0 Updated(Deferred Deprecated by Jake Wharton)

-- Dependency Injection Update(Dagger Hilt)
+- Dependency Injection Update(Dagger Hilt)(Not done yet but will come soon)

+- Will combine with Jetpack Compose

 - Clean Architecture Pattern will be seen in [TemplateAndroid](https://github.com/PhyoLinMg/TemplateAndroid)